Live in prod · ML-DSA-65 Patent Pending

 Models we sign for

-The widget signs any provider you bring.
-When you route through HiveCompute, you get tier-based selection across seven frontier models from OpenAI, Anthropic, and Google.
+The widget signs whatever provider you bring.
+Route through HiveCompute instead, and you get tier-based picking across seven frontier models from OpenAI, Anthropic, and Google.
 No open-weights filler, no random Llama forks, no gimmicks.
-Tier T0 for classification, T1 for standard agent work, T2 for audit-grade reasoning.
-Same signed cert at every tier.
+Tier T0 handles classification, T1 handles standard agent work, T2 handles audit-grade reasoning.
+You get the same signed cert at every tier.

 GPT-5.5openai · T2 high